carterwayneskhizeine/AnonymousMessageBoard/README.md

 *   **Markdown Support**: Write messages using Markdown syntax (headings, bold, italics, lists, code blocks, etc.), which will be rendered beautifully.
 *   **Edit & Delete Messages**: Users can edit their previously posted messages or delete them.
 *   **Private Messages with KEY Protection**: Post private messages protected by a KEY.
 Only users who know the correct KEY can view these messages.
+*   **User Authentication**: Register and login system with session-based authentication.
+*   **User-Specific Private Messages**: Logged-in users can view all their private messages without entering KEYs individually.
+*   **Message Ownership**: Users can only edit and delete their own messages.
 *   **Responsive Design**: The application is designed to be accessible and usable across various devices, with mobile-friendly buttons.
 *   **Dockerized Deployment**: Easy setup and deployment using Docker and Docker Compose.